 - Through conditional formatting, we can easily create a Gantt chart to track any project.

-- We have given the example of construction, based on your requirement you need to change the activity list, starting date, ending date and same needs to be updated horizontally as well.
+- We have given the example of construction; based on your requirement, you need to change the activity list, starting date, ending date, and the same needs to be updated horizontally as well.

-- You can change the color of the chart while applying the conditional formatting.
+- You can change the color of the chart while applying conditional formatting.